omnilaboratory/OmniBOLT-spec/OmniBOLT-02-peer-protocol.md

 # Channel
 The peer Poon-Dryja channel protocol has three phases: establishment, normal operation (commitment transactions, funding transactions, HTLCs, Collateral lending, etc), and closing.

-The basic oprations are the same to [BOLT 02](https://github.com/lightningnetwork/lightning-rfc/blob/master/02-peer-protocol.md), but with some updates in messages to be compatible with OmniLayer protocol.
-The arguments are similar to what are defined in BOLT 02, but OmniBOLT does not involve any third party watch tower for monitoring and punishing, the key generation mechanism is different, so that the various `_basepoint` fields are not used.
+The basic logics are the same to [BOLT 02](https://github.com/lightningnetwork/lightning-rfc/blob/master/02-peer-protocol.md), but with some updates in messages to be compatible with OmniLayer protocol.
+The fields are similar to what are defined in BOLT 02, but [OmniBOLT (chapter 7) does not involve any third party watch tower](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-07-Hierarchical-Deterministic-(HD)-wallet.md) for monitoring and punishing, the key generation mechanism is different, so that the various `_basepoint` fields are not used when creates channels.
 During our implementation, these fields may be changed.

 ## `Channel ID`